-This challenge, from November 9-13, includes tools and strategies to help researchers take their literature searching to the next level.
+This Challenge includes tools and strategies to help researchers take their literature searching to the next level.
+The content is geared toward graduate students and early career faculty, but has elements that anyone may find of interest/use to their work.
 The activities are presented as daily "challenges" that participants might accomplish over the course of one week.
 However, each activity stands alone and can be completed separately from the others and at a time that is convenient for you.

 The University of Maine recognizes that it is located on Marsh Island in the homeland of the Penobscot Nation, where issues of water and territorial rights, and encroachment upon sacred sites, are ongoing.
 Penobscot homeland is connected to the other Wabanaki Tribal Nations — the Passamaquoddy, Maliseet, and Micmac — through kinship, alliances and diplomacy.
 The university also recognizes that the Penobscot Nation and the other Wabanaki Tribal Nations are distinct, sovereign, legal and political entities with their own powers of self-governance and self-determination.

 Note: the content in this guide is licensed under Creative Commons Attribution-Noncommercial-ShareAlike.